 Ye know on earth, and all ye need to know”

-Suffice is to say that “Ode on Grecian Urn” is best piece of literature.
-It emphasizes on the importance of beauty and art.
+Suffice it to say that “Ode on Grecian Urn” is the best piece of literature.
+It emphasizes the importance of beauty and art.
 Sculpture, carved on the Grecian urn influenced the poet to write this ode.
 No one can sum up this poem better than Downer, who minutely observed the philosophical idea in the poem and wrote:

 “This verse, the last two lines of which contain its real interest, possesses two philosophical ideas – (1) The incomprehensibility of the Infinite in Art and Nature and (2) The Ethics of Beauty.”Downer on critical analysis of “Ode on Grecian Urn”

-- Write critical analysis of “Ode on Grecian Urn”.
+- Write a critical analysis of “Ode on Grecian Urn”.

-- Keats makes comparison between “imagination and reality” and “art and life”.
-Explain with reference to critical analysis of “Ode on Grecian Urn”.
+- Keats makes a comparison between “imagination and reality” and “art and life”.
+Explain with reference to the critical analysis of “Ode on Grecian Urn”.